 Kurranulla strives to develop closer ties between Aboriginal and non-Aboriginal groups and promote Aboriginal culture.

 Kurranulla are dedicated to providing individually tailored and culturally appropriate services to Aboriginal and / or Torres Strait Islander within their communities.

-Our vision at Kurranulla is to provide high-quality culturally appropriate services to achieve meaningful and long-lasting outcomes for the local Aboriginal community living within South East Sydney, Inner West, St George and Sutherland Shire.
+Our vision at Kurranulla is to provide high-quality culturally appropriate services to achieve meaningful and long-lasting outcomes for the local Aboriginal community living within South East Sydney.

 We listen to what matters to you so that together, as a community, we improve our social and emotional wellbeing, connection and resilience.

 Partnerships add value to the organisation and the people and communities we walk alongside, by providing access to new skills, shared resources and innovative ways of working together with a shared vision and shared values.

 If you would like to discuss the opportunity to partner with Kurranulla, please contact the Manager, Wendy French at firstname.lastname@example.org

 To act as a source of referral for Aboriginal people who require general information about services within the community.

 Provision of information